-1. Recognize the central importance of §162 in deducting and substantiating business expenses and costs and specify the implications of the deduction timing and limits noting the reporting of deductions for not-for-profit activities.
+1. Recognize the importance of §162 in deducting and substantiating business expenses and costs and specify the implications of the deduction timing and limits specifying the treatment of not-for-profit activities.

 2. Identify conditional sales contracts, leveraged leases, and true leases, and determine how to qualify for rent expense deductions including through leasehold improvements.

-3. Specify the various forms of interest expense under §163(a) noting related reporting and filing issues, and identify the distinctions between deductible and nondeductible interest.
+3. Specify the various forms of interest expense under §163(a) recognizing related reporting and filing issues, and identify the distinctions between deductible and nondeductible interest.

-4. Recognize deductions for real estate, state, and local taxes and cite deductions for home office use, research and experimentation costs, barrier removal, and mine development.
+4. Recognize deductions for real estate, state, and local taxes and list deductions for home office use, research and experimentation costs, barrier removal, and mine development.

 5. Identify the various forms of tax treatment under the concepts of depreciation and amortization, including the effect on amortization of §197.

-6. Determine the differences between the concepts of cost depletion and percentage depletion as a means of accounting for the reduction of a product’s reserves.
+6. Determine the differences between cost depletion and percentage depletion as a means of accounting for the reduction of a product’s reserves.